pivotal/docs-platform-automation/docs/reference/task.md

 !!! warning
     For GCP, if service account is used, the property associated_service_account has to be set explicitly in the iaas-configuration section.

+### configure-ldap-authentication
+Configures Ops Manager with an external LDAP user store and admin user account.
+See [configure-authentication](#configure-authentication) to configure an internal user store, and [configure-saml-authentication](#configure-saml-authentication) to configure with SAML.

+{% code_snippet 'pivotal/platform-automation', 'configure-ldap-authentication' %}

+For more details on using LDAP, please refer to the [Ops Manager documentation](https://docs.pivotal.io/pivotalcf/opsguide/auth-sso.html#configure-ldap)

 ### configure-product
 Configures an individual, staged product with settings from a config file.